Fold-transversal surface code cultivation: Circuits

-In this appendix, we provide circuit diagrams for key stages of our MSC protocol.
-We first show circuits for steps of our baseline $\fd{3}$ scheme. \texttt{Stim} circuits used to benchmark $\ket{Y}$ cultivation and obtain the results shown in~\cref{fig:e2e} are displayed in~\cref{fig:hook-inj-s,fig:rotreg-f3,fig:y-check-f3,fig:growth1-f3,fig:growth2-f3}.
-Red regions in these figures represent $X$ detectors (which flip in the presence of $Z$ errors), and blue regions represent $Z$ detectors (which are affected by $X$ errors).
-Shown in~\cref{fig:hxy-check-f3}, the exact non-Clifford protocol measures $H_\mathrm{XY}$ on $\reg{3}$.
-An alternative injection scheme that uses an optimized unitary encoder, used in~\cref{sec:nonlocal}, is shown in~\cref{fig:optunit-f3}.
+In this section, we provide circuit diagrams for key stages of our protocol.
+The circuits used to simulate fault distance $\fd3$ $\ket{Y}$ state cultivation (\cref{fig:e2e}) are shown in~\cref{fig:unit-inj-s,fig:rotreg-f3,fig:y-check-f3,fig:growth1-f3,fig:growth2-f3} (generated in \texttt{Stim}).
+Red regions in these figures represent $X$ detectors (which flip in the presence of $Z$ errors), and blue regions represent $Z$ detectors (which are affected by $X$ errors). {The $H\XY$ check circuit for $\reg3$ is shown in~\cref{fig:hxy-check-f3}.
+This circuit is used to simulate $\ket{H\XY}$ state cultivation {(\cref{fig:e2e})}.}

-As detailed in~\cref{app:fd5}, our $\fd{5}$ cultivation shares several stages with $\fd{3}$ cultivation.
-One non-trivial extension is the design of a fault-tolerant logical check on $\reg{5}$, which is shown in~\cref{fig:hxy-check-f5} and~\cref{fig:f5-Y-check}.